medic/medic-docs/configuration/targets.md

   c.reports.forEach(function(r) {
     // For each PNC form, check to see if it's a delivery report and if it is more recent than the most recent pregnancy registration if (r.form === 'postnatal_care' && r.fields.delivery_date != '' && r.reported_date > newestPregnancyTimestamp) {
-      // Create a variable to track the cutoff date for when PNC must be done var followup_cutoff = new Date(r.fields.delivery_date);
+      // Create a variable to track the cutoff date for when PNC must be done (by 3 days after delivery date at 23:59) var followup_cutoff = new Date(r.fields.delivery_date);
       followup_cutoff.setDate(followup_cutoff.getDate() + 3);
       followup_cutoff.setHours(23, 59, 59);